JohnnyLiang1018/MahjongAI/README.md

 This repository is dedicated for a SJSU Fall 2019 senior project.

-In this project we developed our own algorithms for decision making and adapted the tenhou.net client model developed by Jianyang Tang (https://github.com/erreurt/MahjongAI).
+In this project we developed our own Mahjong agent with algorithms and Artificial Neural Network for decision making and adapted the tenhou.net client and AI Interface developed by Jianyang Tang (https://github.com/erreurt/MahjongAI).

 ## Required Librarys
 1. os